932 All-Time Launches

 The Sales category has been steady over the past 6 years of tracked data.
 Total launches went from 97 in 2021 to 43 in 2026.

-Average engagement ratio across all Sales launches sits at 0.33.
-Products above that threshold tend to serve a real, specific need.
-Products below it often entered a crowded market without sufficient differentiation.
+Average engagement ratio across all Sales launches: 0.33.
+Products above that line tend to solve a specific, painful problem.
+Products below it often entered a crowded space without clear differentiation.

 Top Sales Products by Year